natenka/pyneng-book-en/docs/source/book/25_db/sqlite3_context_manager.rst

 Connection as context manager
 ---------------------------------

-After operations are completed the changes must be saved (apply  ``commit()``), and then you can close connection if it is no longer needed.
+After operations are completed the changes must be saved (apply ``commit``), and then you can close connection if it is no longer needed.

 Python allows you to use Connection object as a context manager.
-In that case, you don’t have to explicitly commit.
+In that case, you don't have to explicitly commit.

 At the same time:

 * If an exception occurs the transaction automatically rolls back
 * if no exception, commit applies automatically

 Example of using a database connection as a context manager (create_sw_inventory_ver2.py):

 .. code:: python